 * European nations, including France, the UK, and Germany, have built and used their own types of cluster munitions.
 The French contribution to cluster bomb technology is the "Belouga", which is optimized for low-level high-speed strike.
 Its canister is 3.3 meters (10 feet) long and is 36.6 centimeters (14.5 inches) in diameter.

 The Belouga is loaded with 151 submunitions.
-It can dispense three different types of submunitions: a fragmentation bomb for use against soft targets, an armor-piercing bomb for use against tanks, and a mine used for "area denial" operations.
+It can dispense three different types: a fragmentation bomb for use against soft targets, an armor-piercing bomb for use against tanks, and a mine used for "area denial" operations.
 Each submunitions is 66 millimeters (3 inches) in diameter, and weighs 1.3 kilograms (2.86 pounds).

 The Belouga is parachute-retarded after release.
 It is not a clamshell canister, instead ejecting the submunitions from launching ports covering the weapon's body.
 The submunitions deploy small parachutes after ejection.
 The pilot may select either a concentrated or dispersed submunition scatter pattern before release of the weapon.
 The Belouga was a follow-on to the "Giboulee", a dispenser that had 12 or 24 tubes that could store five bomblets each.